LauraGomezjurado/parameter-golf/records/track_non_record_16mb/2026-04-06_Muon_Krylov_SentencePiece_A100/README.md

 ## Bottom Line

-The useful result here is simple: keep the strong SentencePiece GPT stack, keep Muon as the main optimizer, and add only a small gated Krylov residual correction on top.
-That combination produced a strong under-cap non-record score of **1.09596320 BPB** on a single A100.
+The useful result here is simple: keep the strong 11L SP stack, keep Muon as the main optimizer, and add only a small gated Krylov residual correction on top.
+That combination produced a strong under-cap non-record score of **1.09596320 BPB** on a single A100 training for ~9 hours.